commoncode/ama-bot/README.md

 your bot, and enable the option for "Always Show My Bot as Online", then click save.

-Click on the "OAuth & Permissions" tab in your Slack's app setting page, and under "Redirect URLs", add https://{ngrok-url}/oauth, then click save.
+Click on the "OAuth & Permissions" tab in your Slack's app setting page, and under "Redirect URLs", add `https://{ngrok-url}/oauth`, then click save.

-Click on the "Interactive Components" tab, under "Request URL", add https://{ngrok-url}/slack/receive, then click save.
+Click on the "Interactive Components" tab, under "Request URL", add `https://{ngrok-url}/slack/receive`, then click save.

-Click on the "Event Subscriptions" tab, and switch on "Enable Events", under "Request URL", add https://{ngrok-url}/slack/receive.
-Once finish typing, Slack will verify that this endpoint is properly configured, you must have your localhost running and exposed to public internet to make this work.
+Click on the "Event Subscriptions" tab, and switch on "Enable Events", under "Request URL", add `https://{ngrok-url}/slack/receive`.
+Once finish typing, Slack will verify that this endpoint is properly configured, therefore you must have your localhost running and exposed to public internet to make this work, and have npm running as well.

 Once verified, click "Add Bot User Event", and use the dropdown to search and select following events: